DAF201/2022_fall_school_garbage/Logic.md

 - Constructive: Finding an element a, which P(a) is True

 - Nonconstructive: Proof there is ∃xP(a) is True without finding an element.
-For example, using proof by contradiction to shows that not all P(a) are False.
+For example, using proof by contradiction to shows that not all P(a) are False

 Example 1: